The Truman Farm...Then...and Now.

 The grounds of the Truman Farm in Grandview, Missouri, are open every day of the year, sunrise to sunset.
 Cell phone tours of the grounds are available.
-Rangers are at the Farm on Fridays and Saturdays, starting May 6, 2022, to explain to you the significance of the Farm.
+Rangers are at the Farm on Fridays and Saturdays, starting May 5, 2023, until October 21, 2023, to explain to you the significance of the Farm.
 Tours of the Farm Home are first come, first served.

 Twenty-two-year-old Harry Truman gave up his $100 a month bank salary to go work on the family farm in 1906.
 The farmhouse, with no plumbing or electricity, stood in stark contrast to the bright lights of Kansas City.
 On the farm, Harry had little privacy, sharing the seven-room house with his grandmother, parents, sister and brother.